 Preservative: Benzalkonium Chloride 0.005%

-Inactives: Edetate Disodium 0.015%, Sodium Chloride; Hydrochloric Acid and/or Sodium Hydroxide may be added to adjust pH (4.2 to 5.8 during its shelf life), and Purified Water.
-The osmolality of Paremyd® is approximately 307 mOsm/l.
+Inactives: Edetate Disodium 0.015%, Sodium Chloride; Hydrochloric Acid and/or Sodium Hydroxide may be added to adjust pH (4.2 to 5.8 during its shelf life), and Water for Injecton.
+The osmolality of PAREMYD® is approximately 307 mOsm/l.

 Paremyd - Clinical Pharmacology

 PAREMYD® Solution combines the effects of the adrenergic agent, hydroxyamphetamine hydrobromide, and the anticholinergic agent, tropicamide.